Taoheed-O/DeepLearningTextSummarization/README.md

 ###### processes.

 ### There are two models available:
-    - CNN
+    - BART CNN
-    - Encoders and Decoders
+    - Encoders and Decoders[RNN]